 The central vision of the initiative is the development and deployment of IT solutions to strengthen research and enhance patient care in university hospitals.

 The goal is to ensure that locally developed IT solutions are interoperable with other systems.
 Furthermore, the new infrastructures must meet very high standards of quality, data protection and security.
 It is especially important to understand the aims, requirements, and concerns of diverse stakeholders – including scientists, doctors, patients, representatives of regulatory bodies, and many others – and to incorporate these insights into the initiative.

-All consortia are represented in the corresponding National Steering Committee, with the aim of aligning activities and agreeing parameters.
-These shared parameters are developed and discussed in dedicated working groups.
-During the conceptual phase, these included the groups: consent, data sharing and interoperability.
+All consortia are represented in the corresponding National Steering Committee, with the aim of aligning activities and agreeing parameters and to avoid siloed solutions and make significant headway at a national level.